LudumDare/ludumdare.com/README.markdown

 `ludumdare.com` is powered by the [Zola](https://www.getzola.org) static website generator.

+# IMPORTANT!
+This is not Ludum Dare's event website!
+Sources for the event website are part of [Jammer Core](https://github.com/JammerCore/jammercore)

-## How to contribute
+# How to contribute
 If you have a question for the FAQ, open an issue.

 If you have an answer for the FAQ, fork the repository, [following the guide](https://github.com/InteractiveSnacks/ludumdare.com/tree/master/content/resources/faq), and submit a pull request.

 If you need help getting setup, see our getting started guide (once we write).

-# IMPORTANT!
-This is not Ludum Dare's event website!
-Sources for the event website are part of [Jammer Core](https://github.com/JammerCore/jammercore)